United Shipbuilding Corporation (USC) has begun developing low-speed engines for large-capacity vessels, the company's press service reported.

-The set of measures being developed by USC using extra-budgetary sources of financing will allow, in the perspective of several years, to organize the production of low-speed engines, prepare the basis for entering mass production and create conditions for the further development of low-speed engine building in Russia.
+The set of measures being worked out by USC with the use of extra-budgetary sources of financing will allow organizing the production of low-speed engines in the next few years, preparing the base for entering mass production and creating conditions for further development of low-speed engine building in Russia.

 Earlier www1.ru reported that in Russia may establish the production of marine diesel engines with a capacity of up to 9000 kW.